abeconnelly/documentation/Arvados/arv-mount-mini-tutorial.md

 Unofficial Arvados Keep Mount Installation
 ---

-This is an unofficial small tutorial on how to get an Arvados Keep mount installed under a Unix shell.
-Please see the
+This is an unofficial mini tutorial on how to get an Arvados Keep mount installed under a Unix shell.
+Please see the [Arvados documentation](http://doc.arvados.org/), for more details.
+Note that the following steps have worked for me but might not work for everyone and are subject to change.
+The Arvados documentation should be used as the reference.

+---

 There are a few key things to setup to get a working Arvados mount going.